Top 10 Tasty And Healthy Food Ideas For Your 18 Months Baby

 Image: IStock

-The child needs a minimum of 3 ounces of grains per day.
+Grains provide important nutrients like fiber, B vitamins, and minerals that help in growth and development.
+Adding whole grains to the baby’s diet may also reduce their risk of some long-term health issues (5).
+The child needs a minimum of three ounces of grains per day.
 More whole grains in a diet makes it better.
 Cereals low in sugar and high in fiber will be better choices.
 This is just appropriate for an 18 months old baby food.
 If the child is gluten intolerant, it may be necessary to choose gluten-free meals.

-There is no specifically recommended quantity of fats and sugar intake.
-However, it would be fair enough to offer approximately two tablespoons of fat and 2 to 3 tablespoons of refined sugar to be consumed per day.The types of fats can include ghee, oil, and butter.
+There is no specifically recommended quantity of fat and sugar intake.
+However, offering approximately two tablespoons of fat and two to three tablespoons of refined sugar daily would be fair enough.
+Jaggery is an alternative to sugar and better advice given by grandmas.

-Sugar can also be given in the form of jaggery, a better choice by grandmas.
-Fats should be consumed in moderation as already some usual foods contain invisible fats.
-Excessive fat intake can impair the absorption of important nutrients like calcium in your child’s body and can also contribute to the risk of obesity later in life.
+Fats should be consumed in moderation as some foods already contain invisible fats.
+Excessive fat intake can impair the absorption of essential nutrients like calcium in your child’s body and contribute to the risk of obesity later in life.

 Include dairy products, like yogurt, for 18-months baby